VEuPathDB/gpi-anchor-prediction-nextflow/README.md

+THIS REPO IS 🚧 UNDER CONSTRUCTION 🚧 and NOT Used in ANY production CODE

-# Nextflow Conversion of repeatMaskerTask.pm
+# Nextflow Conversion

 ***<p align=center>GpiAnchorPrediction</p>***
 ```mermaid